lucasjellema/fontys-2024-microservices-messaging-kafka/lab1-firstStepsWithKafka/readme.md

 ## Inspect the environment

+Make sure the Terminal tab is selected (and not for example the Output tab).
 Click on the plus sign on the right side of the screen to launch a new terminal; select `bash` as the terminal type.
 ![](images/open-bash-terminal.png)

 Type